This release includes:

 This will take you to the Terms Table.
 You will always see Class Details above the Terms Table.
 Click Edit to make any changes.

 Term is the most important construct of Attendance Tracker.
 A Term represents the particular iteration of a class in time.
 Schedule, days off, location, success criteria and roster are all attached to the Term.

 Above is the Terms Table.
 This will show you all offerings of the Class.
-In this case, 1Yr Transfiguration has been offered twice, one is in session.
+In this case, Parenting Class has been offered twice, the Summer Semester 2021 is currently in session.

 I can click the eye icon to view and record data against the term.
 I can also click the kebab menu to delete the term.

 Important Note: Currently, you can delete ongoing terms, meaning user will lose access to the data in the interface.
 Be careful.